 Imagine entering the house of an elderly loved one and being greeted by a foul-smelling odor that appears to have no identifiable source.
 Unmarked boxes and teetering piles of paper are stacked in alternating piles as high as the ceiling.
-Your loved one, dressed in stained nightclothes, half-smiles in a sheepish manner and you see that bits of food are lodged in their teeth.
+Your loved one, dressed in stained nightclothes, may not even realize anything is amiss.

 This scene is very shocking to you considering that the last time you visited your loved one—just a few months ago—both their house and their physical appearance were nearly immaculate.